TheEducatedPickle/Natural-Language-Search-Engine/Readme.md

+# Natural Language Search Engine

-A search engine built to answer any question written in plain English by returning the most relevant exerpt from a library of text. <br />
+An information retrieval system built to answer any question written in plain English by returning the most relevant exerpt from a library of text. <br />

 Final product employs a number of natural languages processing techniques, including
 * Word dependency parsing